Ekowquaye24/Credit-Card-Fraud-Detection/README.md

 ##	Results

-The Random Forest model demonstrated superior performance, achieving an accuracy of 99.98\%, with sensitivity and specificity values highlighting its effectiveness in fraud detection.
+The Random Forest model demonstrated superior performance, achieving an AUC of 100\% and accuracy of 99.98\%, with sensitivity and specificity values highlighting its effectiveness in fraud detection.

 ##	Future Work
 *	Model Improvement: Explore additional techniques to further enhance model accuracy.